 Retailer roundup, managing COVID-19

 Grocery, drug, mass, convenience and more – all retailers are stepping up in big ways during the COVID-19 crisis.

 Key retailers have been deemed “critical” by the Department of Homeland and Security and are tasked with being fully operational during the pandemic.
-Here's a bulleted list of some of what retailers have been doing over the last few months to maintain safety in stores.
+Here's a bulleted list of some of what retailers have been doing over the last few months to maintain safety in stores and build up communities.